caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 6. Search for objects
 7. Support "deleting" objects, EPrints never deletes, it just hides the object in a "delete" queue.

-The above suggests we need to know who our user is and what workflows they are allowed to access.
-A workflow identifies a queue of objects, the permissions to act on those objects (e.g. create, read, update) and the next queue they will be passed to.
+The above suggests we need to know who our user is and what roles they are allowed to access.
+A role identifies a queue of objects, the permissions to act on those objects (e.g. create, read, update) and the next queue they will be passed to.

-A workflow might be "deposit", "review", "publish" or "delete".
-The user info is a display name, a user id, what queue they create objects in (e.g. "deposit") and what workflows they have access to (what queues they can review and what queues they can place objects into).
+A role might be "deposit", "review", "publish" or "delete".
+The user info is a display name, a user id, what queue they create objects in (e.g. "deposit") and what roles they have access to (what queues they can review and what queues they can place objects into).